vonalogue/practice/README.md

 - ### practice_problems/web/

 Contains single-page (satirical) websites that I made as projects to attain my front-end development certification on freeCodeCamp.
-Don't get offended — that's no fun.
 You can check out the sites on my [CodePen page](https://codepen.io/vonalogue/#).